Kat9-123/asa/Sublang.md

     { a -= b }
 }

-; If a macro takes multiple scopes they can be chained as follow:
+; If a macro takes multiple scopes, they can be chained as follows:
 !Mac {
     ...
 } {